 The wildcats are back!
 After five long years, the High School Musical cast is reuniting for charity.

 To celebrate the reunion of the East High gang, TheCelebrityCafe.com has compiled a list of the best High School Musical songs.
-The list only includes the three High School Musical films, not the incredibly disappointing Sharpay’s Fabulous Adventure.
+The list only includes movies from the three High School Musical, not the incredibly disappointing, Sharpay’s Fabulous Adventure.

 The first High School Musical film was released in 2006 on the Disney Channel.
 It introduced the world to Troy Bolton (Zac Efron) and Gabriella Montez (Vanessa Hudgens).
 Gabriella was a nerd turned singer.
 Troy was a basketball guy turned singer.
 The two had a forbidden love, because their friends didn’t approve, and they worked it out through song and dance.
 Because of the popularity of the films, the cast, excluding Efron, went on tour performing the songs live.